 What is the philosophy behind the consensus and how does it improve on what already exists?

-The fundamental design principle is minimal agency, which means that individual nodes have little direct control over the transactions that are entered into the global state.
-The way this is implemented is that the nodes submit candidate transactions but the choice over which of these is added to the global state is specified by a public, deterministic algorithm implemented in the Fetch virtual machine.
-This has many advantages over other protocols, particularly in resisting transaction censoring or denial-of-service attacks.
-This allows security to be achieved without compromising transaction throughput.
+The fundamental design principle is minimal agency.
+This means that individual nodes have little direct control over the transactions that are entered into the global state.
+The system achieves this by asking the assembly of nodes to submit candidate transactions.
+The leader then closes this candidate transaction set for the current block.
+After closure of the epoch, an algorithm decides which transactions will reach the global state.
+This algorithm is public and deterministic, and is implemented in the Fetch.AI virtual machine.
+Two advantages of this approach lie in resisting transaction censoring and denial-of-service attacks.
+This maintains security without compromising transaction throughput.

 Users can participate in the consensus by purchasing a stake and turning on their computer.
-The ledger is designed to achieve high throughput by running a small number of shards on a desktop PC.
+In the future, the ledger will achieve high throughput by running a small number of shards on a desktop PC.
 The consensus is also compatible with a ledger running a larger number of shards for higher throughput.
 At higher throughputs, people will still be able to participate in the consensus by running a subset of the shards on their desktop.

 Doesn’t Proof-of-Stake mean that the rich get richer?
 How do you prevent that from happening?

-It’s important to understand what Proof-of-Work and Proof-of-Stake mean from a security perspective.
-In both cases, they represent a cost for participating in consensus.
+It’s important to keep in mind what staking means from a security perspective.
+This represents the cost for participating in consensus.
 If you sum up the costs of all participants then you have a measure of the cost for an attacker to take over the protocol.
-The best outcome that any secure consensus design can hope to achieve is therefore to lower the barriers to entry and to allow as many individuals as possible to participate in the consensus.
-The advantages of Proof-of-Stake are that an attacker must purchase a larger number of tokens on the open market than the existing stakeholders, which will typically involve a much higher cost.
-The other important feature that is necessary to prevent the “rich from getting richer” is to ensure that the rate of return and risk (i.e. variance) in rewards is identical for both smaller and larger stakeholders.
-Our protocol design fulfils all of these requirements, which will prevent centralisation of tokens.
+From a security point-of-view, this needs to be as high as possible.
+Thus, the best outcome that any secure consensus design can hope to achieve is to spread the cost out over as many people as possible.
+This goal is also key to achieving decentralisation.
+One advantage of Proof-of-Stake is that an attacker must buy a large number of tokens on the open market.
+We expect that this will drive the price of the token higher and lead to a much higher cost than for the existing participants.
+It’s possible to prevent the “rich getting richer” by ensuring that the returns and risk are the same for both smaller and larger stakeholders.
+Our consensus includes this and other elements that prevent centralisation of tokens.

 How do you deal with a nothing-at-stake attack?